-Lake Britton is an outdoor paradise of fresh blue water, awe-inspiring coves, investigative trails, and first class fishing.
-Recreational opportunities at the lake seem to have almost no end: you can bike, swim, boat, hike, wakeboard, water ski, camp, kayak, and fish.
-While paddling, keep watch for bald eagles, black-tailed deer, black bears, osprey, and a plethora of other wildlife.
+Lake Britton is an outdoor oasis, featuring crystal-clear blue waters, awe-inspiring coves, and a network of trails perfect for exploration.
+The recreational possibilities are endless—you can bike, swim, boat, hike, wakeboard, water ski, camp, kayak, and fish.
+As you paddle, keep an eye out for bald eagles, black-tailed deer, black bears, osprey, and a variety of other wildlife.

-The lake is formed by a dam of the Pit River and is filled by the Pit River, and the Cayton, Clark, Hat, and Burney Creeks.
-It covers roughly seven miles of the Pit River’s channel.
-The lake is maintained by P G & E as a source of hydroelectric energy and for recreation.
-While the park only encompasses a small part of the lake; it does feature a very family-friendly beach as well as a boat ramp, docks and rentals.
+The lake was formed by a dam on the Pit River, which is fed by the Cayton, Clark, Hat, and Burney Creeks.
+Spanning roughly seven miles, the lake is maintained by PG&E as a source of hydroelectric power and for public recreation.
+While the park covers only a small portion of the lake, it boasts a family-friendly beach, boat ramp, docks, and equipment rentals.

-Kayak fishing opportunities are abundant.
-Popular activities include skiing and wakeboarding, tubing, kayaking, swimming and fishing.
-The park features two very nice picnic areas near the lake.
-One at the boat ramp and one at Pioneer Cove, which requires a hike.
+Kayak fishing is a popular pastime, as are skiing, wakeboarding, tubing, swimming, and traditional shore-based angling.
+The park features two excellent picnic areas—one near the boat ramp and another at the more secluded Pioneer Cove, which requires a short hike to access.

 Map of Lake Britton